 With twenty minutes left on the clock, things turned from bad to worse for the visitors after Ramsay lunged into a tackle on Shaw on the far-side by-line.
 Tempers flared as a number of the two side’s players squared up to each other, but it was Ramsay who received the greater punishment as he was sent for an early shower for a second bookable offence.

-But Billericay’s ambitions were barely hurt as on 71 minutes, in City’s only defensive error of the evening, Emmanuel found enough space on the right-wing to drive forward and slot a low shot across Pentney into the bottom left corner.
+But Billericay Town barely had their ambitions hurt as on 71 minutes, in City’s only defensive error of the evening, Emmanuel found enough space on the right-wing to drive forward and slot a low shot across Pentney into the bottom left corner.

 City almost immediately restored their lead but were twice denied.
 Firstly, Knott’s header bounced across the face of goal after Tom Wraight flicked on a deep cross.
 Then Chris Whelpdale had a point-blank effort saved before Wraight shot the rebound into a defender.

 A series of corners had Chelmsford players and fans alike appealing for a penalty when Michael Spillane, who returned to the starting line-up for the first time in four matches, was dragged down.
 Referee Brennan waved away the loud calls for a spot-kick.

 Knott should have tested Julian with a late curling freekick but, as his effort travelled narrowly over the crossbar, the referee blew his whistle as Chelmsford City were made to settle for a point.

 Speaking afterwards, Billericay Town boss Harry Wheeler praised his side’s efforts to come from behind with ten-men to grab a draw.